gioZAK/justblog_v1/README.md

 This project was created using Agile techniques during development, such as:

 - User stories: displayed using GitHub Issues.
-- MoSCoW method: by adding tags to each issue.
+- MoSCoW method: by adding a priority to each issue and display it using tags.
 - ToDo, In Progress and Done: using the GitHub Kanban board.

-You can acess the Kanban board that was used during the project development [here](https://github.com/users/gioZAK/projects/10/views/1).
+You can access the Kanban board that was used during the project development [here](https://github.com/users/gioZAK/projects/10/views/1).

 <img src="https://github.com/gioZAK/justblog_v1/blob/befb8792d84f802ab5ff00067eb2213b2a3d7b03/docs/screenshots/kanban.png">